rahulsrma26/mqtt-rest/README.md

 poetry run pre-commit run --all-files
 ```

-Note: sometimes it may fail due to PyPI cache please clear before run then.
+Note: The process may occasionally fail due to caching issues with PyPI.
+If this happens, please clear the cache before trying again.

 ```sh
 poetry cache clear PyPI --all